ibm-cloud-docs/vmware-service/tutorials/vmwaas-ipsec-tunnel.md

    | DPD                             | Value |
    |:------------------------------- |:------------------ |
    | Probe Interval (seconds)        | 60 |
-   {: caption="Table 5.
-List of dead peer detection (DPD) policy parameters to review before configuring the VPN." caption-side="bottom"}
+   {: caption="List of dead peer detection (DPD) policy parameters to review before configuring the VPN." caption-side="bottom"}

    As your requirements might differ, use the values from your deployment.